-The game doesn’t have a lot of backstory: you’re just a recent graduate from the Famous Adventurer’s Correspondence School, recently arrived to the valley and town of Spielburg, who are in dire need of a hero.
+The game doesn’t have a lot of background story: you’re just a recent graduate from the Famous Adventurer’s Correspondence School, recently arrived at the valley and town of Spielburg, who are in dire need of a hero.

 The Fighter is an expert in combat and the most direct in his approach towards the puzzles and quests.
-The Magic User cast spells which you’ll have to look for, learn and use them to solve the puzzles and the Thief has to use his abilities to solve said puzzles.
-Take a locked door for example: the Fighter would simply smash the door open while the Magic User would cast a spell to open the door and the Thief would simply pick the door’s lock.
+The Magic-User cast spells which you’ll have to look for, learn and use to solve the puzzles and the Thief has to use his abilities to solve said puzzles.
+Take a locked door, for example, the Fighter would simply smash the door open while the Magic-User would cast a spell to open the door and the Thief would simply pick the door’s lock.
 Because of the latter, the Thief class is my personal favourite due to its gameplay being closer to a traditional graphic adventure.

 You also have Health and Stamina points that when depleted, it’s game over.
 These are linked to your Strength, Vitality and Agility stats and when these stats are increased, so are your maximum Health and Stamina.
-Magic Users also have Mana points linked to your Intelligence and Magic stats, although if depleted, you’ll just lose the ability to cast spells until your Mana is replenished.
+Magic-Users also have Mana points linked to their Intelligence and Magic stats, although if depleted, you’ll just lose the ability to cast spells until your Mana is replenished.

-To avoid your Health, Stamina and Mana to drop drastically, you need to eat and sleep, so you’re always in need of a steady supply of food and potions.
-While there is a specific place in the game where you can get free food and rest, potions aren’t free and you need money to buy them, therefore you need to solve quests and kill monsters in order to make money (although the Thief has another obvious alternative).
+To avoid your Health, Stamina and Mana dropping drastically, you need to eat and sleep, so you’re always in need of a steady supply of food and potions.
+While there is a specific place in the game where you can get free food and rest, potions aren’t free and you need money to buy them, therefore you need to solve quests and kill monsters to make money (although the Thief has another obvious alternative).